Opportunity Zones in the UpstateMarch 8, 2019

 Real estate and business investors can now take advantage of a federal tax tool intended to encourage American reinvestment in communities across the United States.

 Within South Carolina’s Upstate, 25 Census Tracts are designated as “Opportunity Zones” ripe for investment by holders of longterm, patient capital.
-Click here to interact with an Upstate zone map, or read on for more on how they’re being used.
+Interact with an Upstate zone map with our Opportunity Zone tool, or read on for more on how they’re being used.

 From urbanized city cores adjacent to growing arts and sports amenities to industrial property with interstate frontage, the Upstate region offers a variety of opportunities for investors to benefit from the Opportunity Zone program.